A command line interface (CLI) tool to pack/unpack MSX CAS files

 By the way, MCP is free and open source.
 You only have to obey the terms of the Mozilla Public License, which is basically:

-Latest version of MCP is 0.2.0.
-You will find installation binaries in the following links.
+Latest version of MCP is 0.3.0.
+You will find installation binaries in the GitHub releases section.

-If your operating system is not listed above, please try to build from sources as described below.
+If there is no package for your operating system and architecture there, please try to build from sources as described below.

 MCP is written in Rust programming language.
 You will need Rust to be installed in the system to build MCP.
 The simplest method to do that is to go to the project website and download the latest distribution installer for your platform.